France

 The first cabinet meeting is scheduled for Tuesday, at which the draft budget is expected to be approved, and on that same Tuesday, Lecornu will appear before the National Assembly to deliver his general policy speech outlining his priorities.
 The President of the Republic had asked the Prime Minister to finalize his cabinet meeting this Sunday, before Macron left for Egypt to attend the signing of the peace agreement between Israel and Hamas.
 The President will return on Tuesday to participate in the first cabinet meeting.

 This week will be crucial to determine whether the opposition parties are willing to negotiate the budget and give the new cabinet a chance, or whether they will overthrow it.
-Marine Le Pen's far-right and the radical left announced on Friday that they would censure Lecornu, while other parties, such as the Socialists, have also threatened to vote in favor of censure, but have opened the door to negotiations.
+Marine Le Pen's far-right and the radical left have already announced they will censure Lecornu, while other parties, such as the Socialists, have also threatened to vote in favor of censure, but have opened the door to negotiations.

 stats